aditimel/DH110-Aditi_Melkote/assignment_06/README.md

 Interactive prototype for **third task** can be accessed using this [link](https://www.figma.com/proto/CEdb73Qh7WX6AtRZPXPB3q/Untitled?node-id=1%3A6&scaling=scale-down&page-id=0%3A1).

 ## Three design variations
-The following are three design variations of the "add-task-1" screen (see (c) above).
+The following are three design variations of the "add-task-1" screen (see Task 3 above).
 The three variations are yellow-tinted, which is the main theme, a darkmode variation, and a lightmode variation.

 <img src="/images/three-var.png">